nicolaspineyro/sticky-notes-app/README.md

   - useResize: Similar to useDragAndStick, contains the logic necessary for resizing an HTML element by dragging.
   - useNotes: Contains the business logic necessary for adding, deleting, and editing a note, is a deeper level of abstraction to not consume the context directly, and separates the responsibilities accordingly.
 Is handy to consume it whenever we want inside the Notes Context.
   - useNoteContext: little abstraction to consume directly the context if needed.
-  - useNote: this is an encapsulation of the business logic for the ```Note``` component, helps separates the presentation from business.
+  - useNote: this is an encapsulation of the business logic for the ```Note``` component, which helps separate the presentation logic from the business logic.

 Context:
   NoteContext: For better organization events and state management I used useReducer.
 So in the future want to track user actions we can do it easily.